Igigog/anomaly-modding-book/src/modding-tools-and-resources/modding-tools.md

 # Modding Tools

+## In-game editors

+- Item Spawner - Spawn menu for items (Weapons, Outfits, etc)
+- Object Spawner - Spawn menu for objects (NPCs, Squads, Anomalys, etc)
+- Weather Editor - Editor for setting, saving weather
+- Lighting Editor - Weather Lighting Editor
+- Weapon HUD Editor - Allows you to customize the HUD of the weapon (position, location of the shot, etc.)
+- Weapon Stats Editor - Allows you to adjust the configuration of the weapon (bullet speed, aiming, etc.)
+- Outfits Stats Editor - Allows you to customize the configuration of the outfits (protection from different types of damage, etc.)
+- Pocket Workshop - Not an editor, but allows you to check the scheme of improvements.
+- NPC Logic/Execute - Allows you to edit NPC logic

 ## Toolsets

 - [AXRToolset](https://github.com/revolucas/AXRToolset) - AXRToolset is an AutoHotkey & Lua-based scripting engine that utilizes a Graphical User Interface to display scripted plugins that do various automated tasks.
 Although the current plugins are designed to aid in the development of S.T.A.L.K.E.R.: Call of Chernobyl, the engine itself can be used to create macros, scripts and other utilities for any application or purpose.